uw-it-aca/uw-foodalert/README.md

 - To run the JS frontend tests: `./node_modules/.bin/eslint --ext .js,.vue foodalert/static/foodalert/js`.

 Both commands must be run from repository root

-### Running the app
-To run the app simply execute `docker-compose up` from the repository's root directory.

 ## Contributing